 In 1950, The George Burns and Gracie Allen Show debuted on CBS television, immediately becoming one of the top-rated shows of the decade.
 Burns and Allen remained popular and prominent until Allen's retirement in 1959.
 She died of a heart attack in 1964.
 Burns had his wife buried with Episcopal rites, although she was a Catholic, so that he could eventually be buried beside her.
 Burns experienced heart trouble in the 1970s, undergoing major surgery in 1975.

 After recovering from his heart troubles, Burns returned to the film industry.
-He won am Academy Award for Best Supporting Actor for his performance in the film adaptation of Neil Simon's play The Sunshine Boys (1975).
+He won an Academy Award for Best Supporting Actor for his performance in the film adaptation of Neil Simon's play The Sunshine Boys (1975).
 He played God in the film Oh God!
 (1977) and its sequels, Oh God!
 Book II (1980) and Oh God!
 You Devil (1984)—in which he appeared as both God and the Devil.

+In 1987, comedian George Burns, cigar in hand, introduced the Super Bowl XXI half-time show the show.
 Burns won a lifetime achievement award from the John F. Kennedy Center for the Performing Arts in 1988.
 He wrote two best-selling autobiographical books: Gracie: A Love Story (1988) and All My Best Friends (1989), along with eight other works chronicling and reflecting on his experiences in the entertainment industry.

 George Burns died in Beverly Hills, California on March 9, 1996.
 He was 100 years old.
 Burns and Allen had two children, a son and a daughter, both of whom died between 2007 and 2010.